 I've always played video games, from when I first was introduced to the Gameboy, and playstation.
 My tastes have since migrated to PC games, because of the stunning improvement in graphics and near-total immersion into these wonderful virtual worlds, and also mostly because one of my friends sold me his copy of Star Wars: Knights of the Old Republic for 5 dollars because his family computer wasn't good enough to play it (he was going to give it to me free, but I felt bad.
 And I had five dollars on me, so...)
 My favourite games now include the Dragon Age and Mass Effect series (which I only bought because I found out Jennifer Hale was the voice for Female Shepard, and she is such an amazing voice actress.
 And she's also really easy on the eyes.
 But anyway.
 My point is, I am happy I bought Mass Effect, because it is awesome and full of awesomeness).
 I have only been relatively newly introduced to these incredible games, since I only got a computer that could actually manage to play them the year before last.
 They need a lot more love and money and RAM and such than the good old KotOR's.
 But they are so worth it!
 I've spent a lot of time absorbed in the amazing stories and lost in the wonderful worlds inside these games (sometimes literally... until I learned better map-reading skills, anyway.
 See, games can be educational, as well as teaching other skills like hand-eye co-ordination, strategic ability and spacial intelligence!), and I'm sure I'll never grow out of it.
 Haven't so far.
-One day, I shall teach my children (should I be so lucky to have some, someday, somehow...) about Reapers and Asari, Darkspawn and Dalish, dragons and Dragonborn, Jedi and Sith, and shall regale them with the legends of Commander Shepard, of the Dragonborn, of the Warden, of Revan and of Hawke.
+One day, I shall teach my children (should I be so lucky to have some, someday...) about Reapers and Asari, Darkspawn and Dalish, dragons and Dragonborn, Jedi and Sith, and shall regale them with the legends of Commander Shepard, of the Dragonborn, of the Warden, the Inquisitor, of Revan and of Hawke.
 And so we shall be; a family content in our computer game-related nerdiness.
 Huzzah!

 Having said that, I also know how to be outside, and quite enjoy it when I am.
 Especially places where there are lots of trees to frolic amongst.
 I like trees.
 And frolicking.

-I believe that people are people, and love is love, and between two consenting adults, nothing else matters.
-As far as I'm concerned, it's as simple as that, or it should be, and homosexuality shouldn't affect anyone else, nor is there reason for it to be perceived as threatening in any way.
+I believe that people are people, and love is love, and between consenting adults, nothing else matters.
+As far as I'm concerned, it's as simple as that, or it should be, and a person's sexuality shouldn't affect anyone else, nor is there reason for it to be perceived as threatening in any way.
 It's as natural as breathing.
 Has been for thousands of years, as evidenced by recorded human history, and probably for a hell of a lot longer than that.
 Hope all that makes sense.
 It does to me, anyway.

 That's all I have to say, for now, unless I happen to think of something incredibly deep and/or profound, in which case the sun will probably explode or something, since both are equally unlikely.
 I hope so, anyway, at least as far as the latter is concerned.
 I like the sun.
 It makes me hopeful.